bfanselow/DataScience/README.md

 ## Basic Data-Science Steps
  1) Frame the problem: understanding business need.
  2) Import Raw Data needed
- 3) Format conversion/normalization: get all data into standard format for a single process to handle all remaining steps.
- 4) Exploring/understanding the data (often with visual charts/graphs)
+ 3) Exploring/understanding the data (often with visual charts/graphs)
      * Pattern Detection
      * Distribution analysis
      * Outlier Detection
      * Identification of missing or corrupted values
+ 4) Data pre-processing: get all data into standard format for a single process to handle all remaining steps.
+       * Filling missing values (real-world datasets usually have missing values).
+       * Handling corrupted values.
  5) Feature Engineering (preparing data for Machine-Learning algorithms)
-      * Filling missing values: Real-world datasets often have missing values.
-      * Handling corrupted value.
-      * Scaling and normalization: adjusting the range and center of data to ease learning and improve the interpretation of our results.
       * Feature selection: removing features because they are unimportant, redundant, or outright counterproductive to learning.
       * Feature coding: choosing a set of symbolic values to represent different categories.
       * Feature extraction: moving from low-level features that are unsuitable for learning (we get poor testing results) to higher-level features which are useful for learning.
+      * Scaling and normalization: adjusting the range and center of data to ease learning and improve the interpretation of our results.
  6) Machine-Learning - predictive modeling (cyclic iterations over 3 steps).
       * Train the algorithm to create a ML model
       * Test the model's performace